All Hallows Catholic School: History

 The school opened in 1961 through the initiative and funding by the people of St Joseph's Church, Aldershot.

 Between 2010 and 2011, the school completed a major extension providing two new classrooms and a new science laboratory, and refurbished three other classrooms.
 There are also enhanced staff facilities and a completely redesigned reception area.
 50th anniversary celebrations during 2011-2012 included a Mass to which former staff and students were invited and the construction of a Jubilee Memorial Garden.

-Construction of a new Sixth Form Centre has finished and contains two photography classrooms, two science labs and 5 other classrooms, it has a cafeteria known as father Dan's, a study centre and a common room.
+Construction of a new Sixth Form Centre has finished and contains a photography classroom, a science lab and 9 seminar rooms, it has a cafeteria known as father Dan's, a study centre and a common room.
 It also contains an auditorium for school assemblies, theatrical performances, award presentations and termly masses.
 In 2021, the café, "Father Dan's" was renovated into a more modern space with improved seating space and food facilities for Sixth Form students.